tliron/prudence/examples/typescript/README.md

     sudo apt install node-typescript

-You can then run `tsc` to transpile your `.ts` files into `.js` files and even use `--watch` so that changes will be picked up and re-transpiled.
-When combined with Prudence's `--watch=true` (the default) this will allow live editing of TypeScript.
-For example:

-    tsc --watch --project examples/typescript

-And then run Prudence in another terminal:
+Prudence can now run `tsc` for you, including re-running it automatically when any `.ts` files are changed (when `--watch=true`, the default).
+To enable TypeScript support use the `--typescript` flag to point to the directory where your `tsconfig.json` is:

-    prudence run examples/typescript/start.js
+    prudence run examples/typescript/start.js --typescript=examples/typescript

+Note that we are running the `.js` file.
+(If it doesn't exist yet, it will be created by transpiler from `start.ts`.)

 If you edit `start.ts` then `start.js` will also be updated and Prudence will restart the servers.